Plaudits come for humble Portland Timbers draftee Nagbe

+The 2011 MLS SuperDraft second selection, Darlington Nagbe, has been labeled as a very humble and unassuming young man.
 The 20-year old Liberian-born forward was taken by expansion franchise Portland Timbers in the draft but he has not let his high selection go to his head.

 Akron Zips coach Caleb Porter, who mentored Nagbe at university, said that the player had the temperament to make it at the top level.